robmasocco/AOS-TAG/README.md

 ## Checking system status

-The module includes some basic means of checking the system's status: some read-only module parameters and a device driver.
+The module includes some basic means to check the system's status: some read-only module parameters and a device driver.
 In detail, you have:

 - Some pseudofiles in */sys/module/aos_tag/parameters/*: